ToniIvars/linux-configs/README.md

 ### Notes
 - You must set **nopasswd** privilege to apt in order to run the system_updater.
-- system_updater tools is only for **APT**, you have to modify it to update automatically with other package managers.
+- system_updater tool is only for **APT**, you have to modify it to update automatically with other package managers.